Code of Conduct and PAL System

 1. Arrive and leave with a friend who vouches for you

 You must arrive and leave accompanied by at least one friend who knows you and vouches for your behaviour all Weekend.
 This is called the ‘PAL System’, designed by Kinky Salon San Francisco and licensed under Creative Commons.
 There are two purposes behind PAL: first to provide a support network to all guests, and second to ensure accountability — so everyone is responsible for everyone else.
 Your PAL does not need to be someone who already goes to our events.
 They can be a newbie like you, as long as you vouch for each other!
 Your PAL does not need to be a partner or someone with whom you’re in a relationship — they can be a friend or even a relative.
 Your PAL must be a friend or even a group of 2 friends who know and trust you, and vice-versa.
+In a rare worst case scenario where our team decides anyone must leave the event, all people in the PAL group would be asked to leave.
+Hence why it's important you know and trust them.
+You must not post in public or semi-public spaces or online in order to find a PAL.
 Read in depth how PAL works.

 2. Participate and dress up